South American fur seal: Distribution and habitat

-The South American fur seal is found on neotropical ocean coasts from the Paracas Peninsula of southern Peru south to Cape Horn on the Pacific coast, and northward to southern Brazil on the Atlantic coast.
+The South American fur seal is found on neotropical ocean coasts from the Paracas Peninsula of southern Peru, around Cape Horn on the Pacific coast, and northward to southern Brazil on the Atlantic coast.
 They are also found on the Falkland Islands, Staten Island, and Escondida Island.

-A. australis seals prefer rocky shores and islands, particularly those with steep slopes.
+Arctocephalus australis seals prefer rocky shores and islands, particularly those with steep slopes.
 They have been found in sea caves in Peru, where some climb up to 15 m to find a spot to rest.
 There have been isolated records from continental Ecuador, the Galápagos Islands, and the Gorgona Island (Colombia).
+Recent tracking studies reveal that South American fur seals breeding at the Falkland Islands use a vast area of the Patagonian Shelf.